 Any artificial intelligence program or machine learning model will only be as good as the data it is trained on.
 Only data that is task-relevant, consistent, systematic, and comprehensive will enable the models to make accurate predictions or perform essential functions.

-However, studies show training data needs to be authentic, generated by humans rather than AI projecting benchmarks.
+However, studies show training data needs to be authentic, human-generated rather than AI-generated.
 AI/ML programs taught using ersatz data sets will overestimate probable events and underestimate improbable (but still possible) events.
-Over time, the value and accuracy of AI projections can gradually collapse.
+Over time, this risks a gradual collapse in the value and accuracy of AI projections.

 Because of this threat, organizations need to ensure their machine learning algorithms can pull data and learn from real-world, centralized data hubs.
 A Zendesk survey found only 22% of business leaders felt their organization shared data well, which indicates there are still pervasive shortcomings in data management and data warehouse creation (both of which are foundational to a good AI strategy).